hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 - Citizen (unchanged)
 - Care plans (new)
-    - Reference to care plan evaluation
+    - Reference to care evaluation
     - Reference to target groups
     - Reference to service performers
     - Reference to follow-up encounter